 Chicago style annotated bibliography looks like a standard bibliography page.
-Main difference is that an author should create an annotation for each entry in the list.
-Namely, give an expanded summary of your cited source.
+The main difference is that a student should create an annotation for each entry in the list accompanied by an expanded summary.

 Chicago style annotated bibliography is designed to share your knowledge of a cited source with a reader.
 When you refer to a specific source of information, you are familiar with the author and his background.

 We can admit there are two ways of creating an annotation: using a descriptive and an evaluative approach.
-Let’s see how we make it in both styles.
+Let’s see how we make it using Chicago style format.

 By using a descriptive approach to your paper’s sources, you should sum up what your source is about and which significance it has.
 This information helps your reader understand the context you put this source in.
 Also, you can add some data about publication and the author.